strapi/strapi/docs/docs/docs/01-core/admin/01-ee/02-audit-logs.md

 strapi.eventHub.emit(name: Pick<Event, 'name'>, payload: Pick<Event, 'payload'>);
 ```

-When creating our Audit Log, we retrieve the action and payload from this emitted event, where the first argument is the action or event name, and the second one is the payload.
+First, we check the event is coming from admin requests and it's on our [default events](https://github.com/strapi/strapi/blob/main/packages/core/admin/ee/server/services/audit-logs.js#L9) list, then when creating our Audit Log, we retrieve the action and payload from this emitted event, where the first argument is the action or event name, and the second one is the payload.
 We obtain the user from the requestContext.